harsilspatel/StarWarsRogueGame/Design Rationale.md

+The overall design choices are made keeping in mind the extensibility of the game.
+Below listed the details of design choices for each project requirement.

 Leave affordance

 Issue: There is currently no way for an actor to put down the item the actor is holding.
 That is, the actor cannot pick up anything else.